Zamiell/isaac-faq/README.md

 ## Where can I see the code for [some vanilla item] or [some vanilla mechanic]?

 You can't.
-The game is programmed in the C++ programming language and the source code is propritary.
+The game is programmed in the C++ programming language and the source code is proprietary.

-This means that if you want to make a custom item that works in a similar way to a vanilla item, you will have to completely reimplement it yourself from scratch.
+This means that if you want to make a custom item that works in a similar way to a vanilla item, you will have to completely re-implement it yourself from scratch.
 (You can often use the wiki as an implementation reference.)

-This also means that if you want to change the way a vanilla item works, you will often have to reimplement the item from scratch.
+This also means that if you want to change the way a vanilla item works, you will often have to re-implement the item from scratch.

 <br>